adriaan-vd-graaf/genome_integration/README.md

 considered.

 ## Installation
-If all the requirements are met, you can install the genome_integration library with the command in the downloaded path
+If all the requirements are met, you can install the `genome_integration` library with the command in the folder where you downloaded / cloned the package
 ```
 python3 setup.py build install --user
 ```